 To mark the centenary of the Endurance Expedition, the Royal Geographical Society (with IBG) digitised Hurley's original photographic negatives for the first time.

 Digitised directly from the originals and now viewed at full definition, Hurley's photographs reveal previously unseen details of the crew's epic struggle for survival.

 As one of the first truly modern documentary photographers and film-makers, Hurley hoped to have his images seen at as large scale size as possible.
 This intention is honoured in 'Enduring Eye' with giant dimension prints, some over two metres in width and height.

 The resulting images — more than 90 in total — provide a lasting record of the men of the doomed expedition and their story.

-Frank Hurley's photographs are on show in 'Enduring Eye', which runs at the Library from 16 June to 12 November 2017.
+Frank Hurley's photographs were on show in the 'Enduring Eye' exhibition, which ran at the Library from 16 June to 12 November 2017.